For years my only real study of the Bible was

 streaming hurts church attendance, but I’ve actually found that the

 streaming can really act as a healthy supplement to my regular church-going.
+For example, video resources could be used to support faith formation, religious education, and personal and professional enrichment during Continuing Education for Clergy programs.
 I

 also have had some eye-opening experiences while finding other ways to give